ABOUT CT BUREAU

 Charlotte has embraced the potential of digital publishing and the opportunity of reaching the screens of the masses through her projects including The Protagonist (2010), where an artist or creative practitioner (currently, Bob and Roberta Smith) is invited to keep a digital scrapbook and document their practice over a period of time; Artist-Talks (2011) where video supporting current art exhibitions and biennales takes centre stage; Q&A Online (2012) and her personal blog.

 When interaction with the audience is critical she produces pop-up events.
 For Dispense and Connect (2008, and as part of the Hayward Gallery’s 100 Ideas), Charlotte brought together international editors from Parkett, Cabinet and the Happy Hypocrite to discuss periodical art publishing.
 MAN-MADE (2009) was a pop-up shop during the Frieze art fair that sold multiples of only one item daily.
 And CT Pocket (2010), a temporary bookshop hosted in Deptford’s Bearspace that stocked a rigorously edited selection of new and second-hand publications dealing in artist monographs, theory and artist books.
 For the project she worked with celebrated curator and interviewer Hans Ulrich Obrist who handpicked 15 must-have new titles that were featured and sold at the store.
+Simply Removals

 Charlotte also works as a communications consultant, editor and publisher / book packager, her clients have included The Hayward Gallery, The Contemporary Art Society, Deptford X, The National Museum of Media and Philippa and Grayson Perry.